 |Store matches and lighters out of reach of children, and educate family members about fire safety.

 It’s a tedious job that many of us often overlook, but it's important to be diligent with home fire safety and keeping up with smoke alarm battery maintenance.
 Investing in a couple fire extinguishers and placing them throughout your home is also a great idea and something to keep in mind as well.

 Winter Falls in Icy Climates

-While we don’t normally see a lot of snow and ice down here in the Nashville area, always be quick about getting your sidewalks, decks, and driveways cleared off when nasty weather does hit our area.
+While we don’t normally see a lot of snow and ice in the Nashville area, always be quick about getting your sidewalks, decks, and driveways cleared off when nasty weather hits our area.
 Remember, there’s nothing more dangerous than an icy walkway!

-There are a lot of different hazards in your home but there are also ways that you can avoid them and protect your home and your family against them.
+There are a lot of different hazards in your home but there are also ways to avoid them and protect your home and your family against them.

 The Ashton Real Estate Group of RE/MAX Advantage